T8RIN/ImageToolbox/README.md

   and [JXL Coder](https://github.com/awxkee/jxl-coder) libraries which provide avif, heic, heif and jxl support.

-- [Aire](https://github.com/awxkee/aire) for creating and applying filters to the images on CPU using native cpp code.
+- [Aire](https://github.com/awxkee/aire) and [Trickle](https://github.com/T8RIN/Trickle) for creating and applying filters to the images on CPU using native cpp code.

 <div align="center">